NHSDigital/rap-community-of-practice/R/01_intro_to_git.md

 # Exercises 1 - 6: Accessing a Git repository, creating a branch, adding a new file, uploading your changes to GitHub
 **Getting started** - tasks 1 and 2 will be relevant only when accessing a repository for the **first time**.

->If stuck at any point feel free to go through the video tutorials mentioned in the previous sections of this guide).
+### Video: Solution to exercises 1 - 6 (Using RStudio Desktop)
+Here's the video solution to exercises 1-6: [Video exercises solution](https://vimeo.com/678172959)

-## Using Rstudio Desktop
+## Using RStudio Desktop

 ### 1. Creating your local Git repository folder